Several of my novel have been picked up by an indie publisher and per their request only one chapter of the novel has been left up to gain interest.

 Dave shrugged.
 “I’d buy you a drink but I have to make my deadline and get this on the net.
 Look I feel terrible but I’m tapped out, can I mail you a check this time.
 You know I’m good for it.”

 Danielle stifled a sigh and plastered a smile on her face.
 She’d been counting on the money from her sketch to buy groceries.
 It would be two weeks before the city paid her for testifying in today’s case and her bank account was almost tapped out.

 “Sure that’s fine,” Danny replied, she hated being broke all the time, but it was her fault for pursuing her third degree.
 Her flaky aunt Eddie told her she was an overachiever, but aunt Eddie never did anything except her art.
 Aunt Eddie hadn’t even graduated from high school she’d dropped out her senior year to live in an artist commune, not that Danielle didn’t love her crazy aunt.

 “Thanks, well if you change your mind there is always a job open for you at the paper.”

 “Are you trying to steal my best profiler?”

-“Just suggesting she could use her talent somewhere away from all the crazy weirdoes and death, I’ll see you get that check, got to make my dead line.”
-Dave gave her a smile then hurried away, leaving her alone with Paul.
+“Just suggesting she could use her talent somewhere away from all the crazy weirdoes and death, I’ll see you get that check, got to make my deadline.”
+Dave gave her a smile before hurrying away, leaving her alone with Paul.

 “I owe you one Danny, you made my job easy.
 Your testimony really put the nail in Franklin’s coffin.
 When you walked us through the crime scene and what he’d done it was like you were there.”
 Paul used his left hand to rake his long sandy bangs back from his face.
 “How you do it I don’t know.”